PB12203006/CC_Project/README.md

 If you run the server locally, please go to localhost:8081/lighthouse
 To access our web app on the cloud, please email yj2425@columbia.edu or hm2689@columbia.edu so we will start the VM.
 Then go to http://sample-env.zxjhw3ptdv.us-west-2.elasticbeanstalk.com/signin.
 Sorry for the inconvience we just can't afford to keep it running all the time.
+Project demo was posted at https://www.youtube.com/watch?v=XUn1C3pKy_A&app=desktop.